raudhatulathifah/Project-Big-Data/README.md

-# Customer Segmentation using K-Means Clustering with Apache Spark MLlib
+# Customer Segmentation in ERP Sales Module using K-Means Clustering with Apache Spark MLlib

 ## 📌 Project Overview